OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-01.md

 Then Hadad died.
 And the chiefs of Edom were:
-chief Timna, chief Aliah, chief Jetheth,
+chief Timna, chief Aliah, and chief Jetheth,

 ## 1 Chronicles 1:52

-chief Oholibamah, chief Elah, chief Pinon,
+chief Oholibamah, chief Elah, and chief Pinon,

 ## 1 Chronicles 1:53

-chief Kenaz, chief Teman, chief Mibzar,
+chief Kenaz, chief Teman, and chief Mibzar,

 ## 1 Chronicles 1:54

-chief Magdiel, chief Iram.
+chief Magdiel, and chief Iram.
 These were the chiefs of Edom.